-Now that you know what UAT testing is and why is it so important for any software or any website, it is time to learn about the criteria to perform this test in the first place.
-For the best results, there’s a whole list of requirements that have to be adhered to during the UAT testing phase.
+Now that you know what user acceptance testing is and why is it so important for any software or any website, it is time to learn about the criteria to perform this test in the first place.
+For the best results, there’s a whole list of requirements that have to be adhered to during the user acceptance testing phase.
 The requirements vary according to the type of software and the business conditions connected to the product.
-However, it is of utmost importance for each product to set criteria for the UAT test so that the entire operation is as successful as it can be.
+However, it is of utmost importance for each product to set criteria for the UAT so that the entire operation is as successful as it can be.

 Here are some criteria requirements that you can use:

 - Check the business requirements and ensure that all of them have been met.

 - All the specifications of the application code are complete.

 - Before getting started with the UAT, it is vital to complete the unit, system testing and integration.

 - There is no room for any defects before starting the final testing phase; only the cosmetic flaws are acceptable before UAT.